yangdangfu/predictor_selection/README.md

 The repository is working in progress, organizing and migrating the code from original implementations.

 # Important scripts/modules/packages
+Note: Scripts are the main entry of the programs that can perform certain tasks, such as `main_data_preparation.py` can be executed to prepare data; `main_train.py` is used to train t
 - Data preparation
     - [data_utils](data_utils/readme.md): packages for downloading, loading raw data and other processes
     - [main_data_preparation.py](main_data_preparation.py): script to load data for given regions